Facts on Climate

 We are a team of independent analysts and experts, committed to cultivating the debate on climate change to be factual, constructive and based on science and verified data.

-More about project Twitter (CZ)
+More about project X (in Czech only)

 New to the topic?
 Want to learn about climate change, its relationship to the level of emissions, temperature change and future predictions?
 Start with the infographics below.